Policy

 Concur – Software used by the state to manage travel, reimbursements, and p-card transactions.

-Conference hotel – means the hotel designated by the conference host, as specified in the conference materials.
+Conference hotel – The hotel designated by the conference host, as specified in the conference materials.

 Executive director – The executive leader of an agency.